ProvableHQ/leo/documentation/guides/migration_3_5_to_4_0.md

 | `mapping` declarations        | `struct` definitions    |
 |                               | `interface` definitions |

-This separation makes it easy to see what a program exposes on-chain at a glance.
-Helper functions and types that support the implementation but aren't part of the on-chain interface live at module level.
+This separation clearly shows what a program exposes on-chain.
+Helper functions and types at module level support the implementation but are not part of the on-chain interface.

 ## Async/Finalize to Final